 G.I.R.L.S.
-Leadership Program is an 8-month prevention program designed to build character, self-esteem and leadership skills in girls ages 5 – 18.
-The program includes interactive life-skills workshops, experiential learning activities, group mentoring, and community service.
+(Gaining Insight & Real Life Skills) Leadership Program is an 8-month enrichment program designed to build character, self-esteem and develop strong leadership skills in girls ages 6 – 18.
+The program offers interactive life-skills workshops, experiential learning activities, STEM career exploration, group mentoring, and community service.
 G.I.R.L.S.
 Leadership Program aims to work with girls at an early age to prevent teenage pregnancy, substance abuse, gang involvement, and other high risk behaviors.

 The program meets bi-weekly September – April and covers topics such as:

 - Public Speaking

 - Social Media

 - Establishing boundaries

 - STEM Careers